 That said, if you’re into heavy contrast you could try reading Carroll’s Downtown Diaries and Virginia Woolf’s To the Lighthouse across the same time frame to see what kind of head you get.
 Is that too much of a plan?
 I don’t typically imagine figures from different eras spending time together, but for some reason picturing those two voices mingling in a human context filled me with a version of glee from time to time last week as the weather began to shift into a thus far grey-toned autumn.

 Author of eight books of poetry and numerous chapbooks, Anselm Berrigan earned a BA from SUNY Buffalo and an MFA from Brooklyn College.
-His collections of poetry include Integrity & Dramatic Life (1999), Zero Star Hotel (2002), Some Notes on My Programming (2006), Free Cell (2009), Something for Everybody (forthcoming, fall 2018)and the book-length poems Notes...
+His collections of poetry include Integrity & Dramatic Life (1999), Zero Star Hotel (2002), Some Notes on My Programming (2006), Free Cell (2009), Something for Everybody (2018)and the book-length poems Notes from Irrelevance...